roborew/invoicer/README.md

 ## Quibill App - Based of the Next.Js App Router Course

-Bit of refresh after using agents to generate code, a simple invoice app for invoicing clents.
+A coding refresh on building Next apps.
+A simple invoicing app for freelances.